When customers buy your competitor’s product… and then buy yours

 So we asked them.
 This is already a lesson.
 You’ve got to proactively seek out potential customers and then talk to them, to find out what’s up.
 Whenever you see something surprising, that’s a signal that there’s something to learn.
 Dig in and learn it.

-“Well,” the guy said, “What’s Up Gold has a couple features we like.
-There’s a few things we have to do a bunch of times every day, and it’s really quick with What’s Up Gold.
-And plus it’s only like five hundred dollars or something.
+“What’s Up Gold has a couple of features we like.
+There’s this thing we do many times per day, and it’s really quick with What’s Up Gold.
+And it’s only like five hundred dollars or something.
 We can just run that on our credit card without asking permission.
 So we just bought it.”

 First, they bought two products to solve the same problem.
-We’ll fully unpack that next.
+We’ll unpack that next.

-Second, the pricing comment—it wasn’t just that the pricing was inexpensive, it was that the pricing was something that they could procure without effort.
-You probably think about pricing in terms of the psychology of the buyer (“Does $49.99 feel a lot less than $50?”).
-But when you’re selling to businesses—especially mid-sized to large businesses—it’s often not so much the psychology of the buyer but rather how much of a pain in the ass it is for the buyer.
-When you understand pain-in-the-ass procurement, you have a new understanding of pricing.
-And you understand that $500 is the same as $0 for them—not the same as $499.99.
+Second, the pricing comment—it wasn’t just that the pricing was inexpensive, it was that the pricing was something that they could procure with neither effort nor consequence.
+You probably think about pricing in terms of the psychology of the buyer (“Does $49.99 feel much cheaper than $50?”).
+But when you’re selling to businesses—especially mid-sized to large businesses—it’s less about the psychology of the buyer but rather how much of a pain in the ass it is for the buyer.
+When you understand pain-in-the-ass procurement, you gain a new understanding of pricing.
+And you understand that $500 is not the same as $499.99; it’s the same as $0.

-And now you can see why they would buy a product that solves a problem that theoretically was already solved.
+And now you can see why they would buy a product to solve a problem that was (theoretically) already solved.
 Because from their perspective, What’s Up Gold is free, so if it adds even a little incremental value, they’ll buy it.3

 3 This is sadly not always the case; here’s an in-depth discussion, including the alternate cases.